Test

 Tip

-Randomising questions will display all questions in the Test in a random order.
-If you want to randomly display a subset of questions, use a Question Pool.
+Randomising questions displays all questions in the Test in a random order.
+To instead display a random subset of possible questions, use a Question Pool.

 Edit settings in the Assessment settings panel: